 Anti-bot softwares instead use a catalogue of fingerprints that correspond to common installations, to cut out requests coming from configurations that are not coming from traditional configurations.

-Implications for web scraping
+Implications for Web Scraping

 These checks on fingerprints imply that a scraper written with Scrapy cannot be enough for reading the content of the target website but we need a real browser, configured to mimic a real user environment.

-For this scope, we're using a tool called Playwright, a framework for automated testing of websites using headful browsers and we'll see together how to configure it to mimic real human browsing the website.
+For this scope, we're using a tool called Playwright, a framework for automated testing of websites using headful browsers and we'll see together how to configure it to mimic real humans browsing the website.

-Assessment: who is a real user?
+Assessment: Who is a real user?